Gluteus medius muscle

 Antagonist: Lateral rotator group

-The Glutaeus medius is a broad, thick, radiating muscle, situated on the outer surface of the pelvis.
+Description: The Glutaeus medius is a broad, thick, radiating muscle, situated on the outer surface of the pelvis.
 Its posterior third is covered by the Glutaeus maximus, its anterior two-thirds by the gluteal aponeurosis, which separates it from the superficial fascia and integument.
 Itarises from the outer surface of the ilium between the iliac crest and posterior gluteal line above, and the anterior gluteal line below; it also arises from the gluteal aponeurosis covering its outer surface.
-The fibers converge to a strong flattened tendon, which isinserted into the oblique ridge which runs downward and forward on the lateral surface of the greater trochanter.
-A bursa separates the tendon of the muscle from the surface of the trochanter over which it glides.
+The fibers converge to a strong flattened tendon (Tendon of gluteus medius muscle), which is inserted into the oblique ridge which runs downward and forward on the lateral surface of the greater trochanter.
+A bursa (trochanteric bursae of gluteus medius muscle) separates the tendon of the muscle from the surface of the trochanter over which it glides.

 Variations.—The posterior border may be more or less closely united to the Piriformis, or some of the fibers end on its tendon.